olddoggie/Overpath/README.markdown

 Title Font
 ----------
-It's designed to use conquette bold.
-But to use it, you need to buy a web license for the font.
+The Logo is designed to use Conquette bold font.
+To use it, you need to buy a web license for the font.